 (Holick, 2007)

-Lifestyle Factors Affecting Vitamin D
+Lifestyle and Vitamin D Levels

 - Aim for 10–30 minutes of midday sunlight several times a week, depending on skin type and location.